kcrary/cmtool/README.md

 need either MLton or Standard ML of New Jersey.
 On Windows platforms you will need Standard ML of New Jersey.

+The user's manual is included here as manual.pdf.

 The project uses a submodule (github.com/standardml/cmlib), so it should be cloned using the `--recursive` option.